patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/banner/banner.md

 ### Placement

 All banners should be a solid bar that spans the top and/or bottom of either:
-1. The full page, above the masthead
+1. The full page, above the masthead.

    <img src="./img/placement-1.png" alt="Example of banner placement above the masthead" width="990"/>

-2. the content area of the page, below the masthead
+2. The content area of the page, below the masthead.

    <img src="./img/placement-2.png" alt="Example of banner placement below the masthead, inside page content area" width="990"/>